Last updated on September 29th, 2019 at 02:11 am

 The TND740 comes preloaded with the Rand McNally DriveConnect app for use with a Rand McNally ELD device.
 In the Rand McNally DriverConnect portal, a user can view and print up to six months of e-logs.

-The customizable truck routing feature adjusts for the size and weight of the vehicle, and the TruckDown Directory features businesses and places of interest as well as tuck-friendly hotels, restaurants, and parking lots.
+The customizable truck routing feature adjusts for the size and weight of the vehicle, and the TruckDown Directory features businesses and places of interest as well as truck-friendly hotels, restaurants, and parking lots.

 The dezlCam LMTHD 6” also includes information on weight limits, bridge heights, sharp curves, and other warnings so a driver can quickly be rerouted if necessary.